WICG/lock-screen/README.md

 ## Proposed API

 Apps that want to be shown on the lock screen would indicate this by declaring a URL in their manifest, to be used to launch the app on the lock screen.
-The URL must be within the _scope_ defined in the manifest.
-This URL could be a new manifest entry such as _lock\_screen\_start\_url_ but a more generic configuration would allow other custom launch actions to be added in future.
-We propose adding a _special\_launchers_ list to the manifest, in which items declare a _URL_ and a _purpose_ that may be recognised by user agents.
+The URL must be [within the scope](https://www.w3.org/TR/appmanifest/#dfn-within-scope) defined in the manifest.
+This URL could be a new manifest entry such as `lock_screen_start_url` or a more-extensible `lock_screen` dict with a `start_url` member (proposed).

 ```
 "lock_screen": {